graphql/graphql.github.io/src/content/code/services/webiny.md

 ---
 name: Webiny
-description: Webiny is an open-source JavaScript serverless application framework with a built-in CMS.
-It offers GraphQL based serverless headless CMS with powerful content modeling features.
-You can create GraphQL APIs for your mobile and web apps and run them on top of a serverless infrastructure with the Webiny framework.
+description: Webiny allows you to quickly build GraphQL APIs on top of AWS Lambda and DynamoDB with built-in scaffolds.
+Webiny also includes a ready-made headless GraphQL CMS for a no-code experience.
 url: https://www.webiny.com/
 github: webiny/webiny-js/
 ---